iannbing/simple-promise-poller/README.md

 ```

-### Retry count
+### Get retry count

 Sometimes you might have some follow-up actions when a task results in a rejection, but you still
 want to keep the task running.
-You might find `getRetryCount` quite handy.
+Call `getRetryCount` to get the retry count.

 ```Javascript
 // Given: default retryLimit is 10.